buerki/WADP/README.md

 - drop the `WADP macOS` file into the same Terminal window and press ENTER.
 - now double-click on the "`WADP macOS.command`" file again.

-To install the WADP, An installation tutorial for macOS is available [on vimeo](https://vimeo.com/603176910).
+An installation video for macOS is available [on vimeo](https://vimeo.com/603176910).

 **Windows:** The Windows Subsystem for Linux must be installed first (instructions [here](https://ubuntu.com/wsl)).
 Then use the double-clickable installer "`Windows installer (WSL required)`" provided.
 An WADP installation video tutorial for Windows is available [on vimeo](https://vimeo.com/603102292).
+The WSL gets confused if the WADP programme or any of the input files are not located on the C: drive, so it is best to copy all files there first if they are on different drives.

-**Manual installation:** Place the "`WADP.sh`" file into a directory in the user's `$PATH` to be able to launch it from the command line (it may be necessary to first grant the script permission to be executed).
+**Generic manual installation:** Place the "`WADP.sh`" file into a directory in the user's `$PATH` to be able to launch it from the command line (it may be necessary to first grant the script permission to be executed).